Buy This Undervalued Company Before It Goes Private

 Shaun is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-American Greetings (NYSE: AM), the second largest greeting cards company in America, is currently attempting to go private by the founding Weiss family, with a current offer of $17.50 per share.
+American Greetings (UNKNOWN: AM.DL), the second largest greeting cards company in America, is currently attempting to go private by the founding Weiss family, with a current offer of $17.50 per share.
 This offer is roughly a 6% premium over today's price.
 I believe that the company is undervalued, and that there is a good chance of the going private offer being successful.
 In addition, looking through the company financials, the company appears to be undervalued even at the going private premium, with a 3.6% dividend to stabilize the stock’s price in the short term should something go wrong with the going private transaction.

 A look at the risks: Overblown fear over restructuring Carlton Cards, and the threat of eCards: